geothomaslee/AviListPy/README.md

 `pip install AviListPy`

 #### With Conda/Mamba
-If you plan to use this in a larger environment, you may want to install AviListPy's dependencies and all other packages with conda/mamba, and then installing AviList without dependencies using pip.
+If you plan to use this in a larger environment, you may want to install AviListPy's dependencies and all other packages with conda/mamba, and then install AviList without dependencies using pip.

 `conda create -n AviListPy python=3.12 pandas openpyxl` or `mamba create -n AviListPy python=3.12 pandas openpyxl`